Virginia Tech® home

 We believe in team science that builds kind, creative, and compassionate spaces for innovation.

-We meet often, provide lots of feedback, and are guided by our Code of Conduct and our Diversity & Inclusion Statement.
+We meet often, provide lots of feedback, and are guided by our Code of Conduct.

 The values that drive our work: